RaphaelIT7/gmod-holylib/README.md

 \- Greatly improved Gmod's `GMod::Util::IsPhysicsObjectValid` function improving performance especially when many physics objects exist (done in the `physenv` module)
 \- (Disabled by default) Updated LuaJIT version (done in the `luajit` module)
 \- Improved ConVar's find code improving performance (done in the `cvars` module)
+\- Server <-> Server connections using net channels (done in the `gameserver` module)

+> [!NOTE]
+> The threadpoolfix module currently does nothing as all of the fixes it contained were implemented into the Garry's Mod itself.

 ## Next Update
 \- [+] Any files in `lua/autorun/_holylua/` are loaded by HolyLib on startup.